 C) The band is being overly dramatic

 Let me say this I admire the strength of the next generation of women in audio and their willingness to fight against sexism.
-It is difficult deciding on how to combat sexism and I support women in however they choose to deal with sexism.
+It is difficult deciding on how to combat sexism and I support women however they choose to deal with sexism.

 Karrie Keyes: Karrie’s blog deals with her work as long term monitor engineer for Pearl Jam, issues facing women in the industry, and balancing being a single mom with touring.
 She is a co-founder and Executive Director of SoundGirls.